3 A Theory of Requirements Engineering - Part II

 (G1) Ground braking must be enabled when the plane is moving on the runway.

-MovingOnRunway => GrdBrakingEnabled
+MovingOnRunway

 (G2) Ground braking must be disabled when the plane is flying.

-In the formal logic expressions, P => Q means that P implies Q at the current and all future times; and \(\neg\) is the logical symbol for negation (“not”).
+at the current and all future times; and \(\neg\) is the logical symbol for negation (“not”).

-Going back to the relation between properties and behaviours, we can observe that the behaviour in Figure 3.1 satisfies G1 and G2.
-At time t0, when the plane is flying, ground braking is not enabled.
-At time t1 and t2, when the plane is moving on the runway, ground braking is enabled.
-We can also observe that the behaviour in Figure 3.2 does not satisfy G2 because at times t1 and t2, the plane is flying and ground braking is enabled.
+, when the plane is moving on the runway, ground braking is enabled.
+We can also observe that the behaviour in Figure 3.2 does not satisfy G2 because at times t1

 Natural languages and formal logic

 In requirements engineering, natural language is always the primary language for communicating properties.
 Logical formulae are optional and usually not shown to stakeholders.
-Some requirements engineers use formal logic “behind the scene” to facilitate reasoning and perform complex analysis using automated tools.
+Some requirements engineers use formal logic “behind the scenes” to facilitate reasoning and perform complex analysis using automated tools.
 The findings of such analysis are then communicated back to stakeholders in natural language.

 For people who have learned formal logic, formulating properties in logic has many benefits:

-• well-written logic formulae are shorter and easier to read than the equivalent natural language sentences;
+- well-written logic formulae are shorter and easier to read than the equivalent natural language sentences;

-• their structure is not subject to ambiguity (e.g. no pronouns ambiguity, no ambiguity about the scope of logical connectors);
+- their structure is not subject to ambiguity (e.g. no pronouns ambiguity, no ambiguity about the scope of logical connectors);

-• they can be analysed automatically using a variety of tools for consistency checking, simulation and verification;
+- they can be analysed automatically using a variety of tools for consistency checking, simulation and verification;

 Expressing software requirements in a formal language also provides the basis for automated test generation, program verification, program synthesis, and debugging.